inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 7. Fill out details.
 8. Go back to Quiz/Surveys click edit questions
 9. Click add questions and proceed.
-10. Create new page and insert shortcode [wpsqt_page name=""] with name having the quiz name of the quiz you wish to have on the page
+10. Create new page and insert shortcode [wpsqt_quiz name=""] with name having the quiz name of the quiz you wish to have on the page
+10. OR Create new page and insert shortcode [wpsqt_survey name=""] with name having the survey name of the survey you wish to have on the page

 == Screenshots ==